9 Epic Mayan Ruins on the Yucatan Peninsula Worth Exploring!

 These impressive ruins are vast, so if you don’t fancy walking, you can rent a bike or hire a rickshaw and driver to pedal you around.

-Be sure to check out the Mayan ruins when you visit Xcaret
+Be sure to check out the Mayan ruins at Xcaret when you visit

-Today, you’re likely to visit Xcaret for its other fun activities.
-(If you go just to see the Xcaret Mayan ruins, you might be disappointed.)
+You’re likely to visit Xcaret for its other fun activities.

 Cultural shows at Xcaret pay homage to the Mayan culture